All Year: Yes

 WHAT'S ON OFFER HERE?

-It's a lovely half-acre garden property situated on a hillside with views out over the forest and within easy walking distance to the centre of Bridgetown, a sweet little town with cafes, pubs and specialty shops.
+Your own comfortable room and a nice warm fire to snuggle by on these cold nights.
+This is a lovely half-acre garden property situated on a hillside with views out over the forest and within easy walking distance to the centre of Bridgetown, a sweet little town with cafes, pubs and specialty shops.
 The house is only 400 metres from the Blackwood River, where you can enjoy canoeing, Sunday Markets and walking along scenic walkways.

 You'll be provided with comfortable accommodation in a quiet and relaxed home set in a lovely scenic location amid rolling hills and forest.
-I have a room available for a couple or two singles.
+I have a rooms available for a couple or two singles.
 Bridgetown is 270kms from Perth and is centrally located for day trips to see the many tourist attractions within 150km radius.
 Google Bridgetown and nearby towns such as Manjimup, Pemberton, Donnybrook, Balingup, Nannup and Bunbury.

 For Nature lovers, my garden is a sanctuary for many colourful wild birds and you can meet kangaroos and emus at a location quite close to here.
 There are plenty of opportunities for photography, bush-walking in the forest and discovering Australian wildflowers.